 About 1.7 million Virginia residents are said to get their water from private wells unconnected to any municipal water systems.
 Many of these wells serve rural homes, but many also supply homes in subdivisions near metro areas.

-To help Virginia well owners determine how safe their drinking water is, the Virginia Household Water Quality Program will hold water testing clinics across the state this year.
-Tests will cost $52.
+To help Virginia well owners determine how safe their drinking water is, the Virginia Household Water Quality Program holds water testing clinics across the state every year.
+Tests cost $60.

-Tests will be available in Roanoke and Botetourt counties on June 22.
-After testing, agents will help residents interpret the results and make informed decisions about how to remedy any problems.
+The next tests in our region will be available in Franklin and Henry counties on Aug.
+21. After testing, agents will help residents interpret the results and make informed decisions about how to remedy any problems.

 For more information and for testing dates in other locations, go to wellwater.bse.vt.edu.
 Pre-registration is required.
 There are also private well-water testing firms across the state.